Teahouse Treks

 Day 14: Trek from Bimthang to Tilije

-After breakfast, you will leave Bimthang and descend through alpine scenery, forests, rivers, and mountain views.
-The trail gradually becomes greener as you move lower.
+After breakfast, you’ll leave Bimthang behind and begin the descent through alpine scenery, forests, rivers, and mountain views, the landscape turning steadily greener with every hour.

 • Altitude: Tilije – approx. 2,300m / 7,546ft